Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: Convergence of the process

 \begin{proof}[Proof of Proposition {\rm\ref{Prop: tightness process}}]

 At time 0, all the moments of $\gz^\gep_0$ are bounded, so \eqref{eq: tighness 0} can be deduced from the control of the initial fluctuations and the bound \eqref{eq: tighness 1} on the modulus of continuity.
-Thus it is enough to prove \eqref{eq: tighness 1}, i.e. to show that
+Thus it is enough to prove \eqref{eq: tighness 1}.
+For this, we are going to show that

 where $\{ h_j (z)\}_{j = (j_1,j_2)}$ is the family of test functions introduced above.